jamulussoftware/jamuluswebsite/wiki/en/en-Sound-Devices.md

 * Behringer XENYX Q802USB (USB audio) [Behringer ASIO Driver](http://www.behringerdownload.de/_software/BEHRINGER_2902_X64_2.8.40.zip).
 This Behringer ASIO Driver does not appear to be very good.
 Audio latency with this 'unsupported' driver seems poor - not better than ASIO4ALL.
 It's good device for Mac and Linux, but perhaps not for Windows.
 More testing is required.

+* Behringer XENYX X1832 USB (USB audio) - works fine on Ubuntu 20.04 LTS (with jamulus client 3.6.1 or 3.6.2 built from git repository and QJackCtl installed from Ubuntu package).
+Other operating systems (Windows, Mac, other Linuxes) not tested.

 * Behringer XR18/XR16/XR12 digital mixers (USB Audio)

 * Edirol FA-66 (FireWire) - good on Mac, Linux, and Windows [ASIO driver](https://www.roland.com/global/products/fa-66/downloads/)